 The real impact of the Sticker Shock project is that once the alcohol is stickered, of age people purchasing alcohol will think twice about providing alcohol to minors.
 This project also raises awareness of constructing laws on a larger scale, particularly through media coverage of your activities.

 Instead of just raising awareness of selling alcohol to underage persons, it encourages youth to take the lead whenever possible.

 • Raises public awareness about underage drinking and youth access to alcohol.

 • Builds collaboration between youth, retailers, concerned parents, community members, law enforcement, and prevention professionals.

 • Strengthens the deterrent effect of law against providing alcohol to minors.

 • Generates positive media coverage, including newspaper articles/editorials, and new stories.

 The Bulloch Alcohol and Drug Council is a proud supporter of the Governor’s Red Ribbon Campaign that is held each October throughout the United States.
 We promote Red Ribbon Week within local schools and businesses, encouraging members of the community to help create awareness of abuse problems and to celebrate drug free living.

 Youth Action Teams (YATs) are formal groups of youth with at least one Adult Advisor that plan and implement peer-focused prevention and community service projects that positively impact their peers and/or their communities.
-There are teams at the following schools for the 2016-2017 school year: Portal Middle/High, Southeast Bulloch Middle School, and William James Middle School.
-Meeting information and advisor contact information will be available in September 2016.
+There are teams at the following schools for the 2017-2018 school year: Portal Middle/High, Southeast Bulloch High School, Statesboro High and William James Middle School.
+Contact Caitlan Crosby, Youth Teams Coordinator at firstname.lastname@example.org for more information.